Rfsuther/ProtypeJP/README.txt

 First working version of device.
 However, this is an earlier prototype and should not be used as it lacks both channel filtering and Bluetooth capabilities.

+docs_STM_Nuelco
+Saved repo of all manuals and materials used in project

 ------------------------------------
 OTHER FOLDERS: